imflash217/cybertron/README.md

-# bumblebee
+# CYBERTRON
-PyTorch Implementation of Transformers
+PyTorch Implementation of various Transformers architecture in a unified code.